Expect the Unexpected at Martin Head

 Although we were kayaking Martin Head to witness the astronomical transition, the Bay of Fundy usually has surprises in store.
 “The one thing you can be sure of on the bay is no two trips will ever be the same,” states James with certainty, “And to always expect the unexpected.”
 He often has close encounters with seals, porpoise, whales, and even had one close call with a large, curious shark.
 He says, “Travelling slow and quite allows you time to see not only big wildlife, but the different types of rock that make up the massive cliffs, sea grasses and lichens, even barnacles on a weir post, or an urchin moving over some coralline algae.”
 The experience of the bay from a kayak offers a different set of sights and sounds such as, “Listening to the swell smuck up against the cliffs, the beach rock resettling after a wave, or maybe the surface water dripping from a high cliff,” explains James.
 “It might not be everybody’s thing, but it’s mine.
 It’s the one thing that every time I go, I get more hooked!”

 “As a kayaker, I hold the entire bay as a special place, including Martin Head.
 It's definitely an Amazing Place, whether you’re a kayaker, a hiker, or just out for a picnic,” James concludes.
-The Amazing Places Challenge is encouraging people to get out and visit all 50 Amazing Places in the Fundy Biosphere Reserve to celebrate Canada’s 150th birthday.
+The Amazing Places Challenge is encouraging people to get out and visit all 50 Amazing Places in the Fundy Biosphere Region to celebrate Canada’s 150th birthday.
 What better way to celebrate than to spend time on the land visiting the very “Canadian” Amazing Places.

 This article is the fourth of seven in the Amazing Places Challenge series.